dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Which pyarmor version is used, trial or purchased, and steps to reproduce the behavior:
-1. Obfuscate the scripts by which Python version and in which platform
+1. Which pyarmor version is used, trial or purchased, which Python version and in which platform (All of these information are printed in the output log of pyarmor command).
-2. What command options used
+2. The full command to obfuscate the scripts
 3. How to distribute the obfuscated scripts to target machine if it's different from build machine
 4. Run the obfuscated scripts in which platform by which Python version
-5. When see error, provide the full traceback and console output by text not snapshot, quote them like this
+5. When see error, provide the **full traceback** and all the **console output** by text not screen snapshot, quote them like this

 ```
 pyarmor obfuscate foo.py